Improved Monte Carlo Glauber predictions at present and future nuclear colliders: Abstract

 \section{Abstract}

 We present the results of an improved Monte Carlo Glauber (MCG) model of relevance for collisions involving nuclei at center-of-mass energies of BNL RHIC ($\snn=0.2$~TeV), CERN LHC~($\snn=2.76$--$8.8$~TeV), and proposed future hadron colliders~($\snn\approx 10$--$63$~TeV).
 The inelastic \pp\ cross sections as a function of $\snn$ are obtained from a precise data-driven parametrization that exploits the many available measurements at LHC collision energies.
 We describe the nuclear density of a lead nucleus with two separated 2-parameter Fermi distributions for protons and neutrons to account for their different densities close to the nuclear periphery.
 Furthermore, we model the nucleon degrees of freedom inside the nucleus through a lattice with a minimum nodal separation, combined with a ``recentering and reweighting'' procedure, that overcomes some limitations of previous MCG approaches.
 The nuclear overlap function, number of participant nucleons and binary nucleon--nucleon collisions, participant eccentricity and triangularity, overlap area and average path length are presented in intervals of percentile centrality for lead--lead~(\PbPb) and proton--lead~(\pPb) collisions at all collision energies.
 We demonstrate for collisions at $\snn=5.02$~TeV that the central values of the Glauber quantities change by up to 7\% in a few bins of reaction centrality, due to the improvements implemented, though typically remain within the previously assigned systematic uncertainties, while their new associated uncertainties are generally smaller (mostly below 5\%) at all centralities than for earlier calculations.
 Tables for all quantities versus centrality at present and foreseen collision energies involving Pb nuclei, as well as for collisions of \XeXe\ at $\snn=5.44$~TeV, and \AuAu\ and \CuCu\ at $\snn=0.2$~TeV, are provided.
-The source code for the improved Monte Carlo Glauber model is made publicly available.
+The source code for the improved Monte Carlo Glauber model is made publicly available. \ifarxiv \\ {\bf Revisions \&\& changes of the arXiv document and code:}\\ {\bf v1}, 19 Oct\, 2017: initial document, code v3.0 \\ {\bf v2}, 24 May 2018: published version, code v3.1 includes fixes for spherical nuclei\\ {\bf v3}, 15 Feb 2019: fixes tables in appendix with correct overlap calculation consistent with erratum,\\{\bf v3}, 15 Feb 2019: latest code \version\ includes changes from v2.7. \fi